Cleancodefactory/CoreKraft/Documentation/Appendices/BuiltInResolvers.md

 Checks the `text` against the `regexp` and returns it as ParameterResolverValue marked as content (EResolverValueType.ContentType) if matched or null marked as invalid if not.
 The resulting value is handled typically as text insert (by DB plugins for example) allowing to use text inserted in an SQL statement without risk of security compromises.
 Other plugins can use the resulting value differently - please check first.
 While there are cases when this may be unavoidable mass usage of CheckedText is not recommended.
 It will protect against SQL injection (for example) only if the regular expression is carefully composed, massive usage will obviously rise the risk of checks that will miss something.

+### IsEmpty(val)

+Returns true if the passed value is empty.
+This includes null values, empty strings, numeric zeros, empty collections.
+Added in August 2022.